benvaljean/benvaljean.github.io/_posts/2009-04-28-Stop_Producing_Backscatter_Spam_(Exchange_2003-slash-2007).markdown

 [Back-scatter](http://en.wikipedia.org/wiki/Backscatter_(e-mail)) spam
-is when a server generates a bounce NDR email that is sent to a forged email address in responce to receving spam-email sent to an email address that does not exist, usually intentionally.
+is when a server generates a bounce NDR email that is sent to a forged email address in response to receiving spam-email sent to an email address that does not exist, usually intentionally.

 ### Disable the sending of NDRs and bounce incorrectly addressed emails at the MTA level